-The provisions of the Revolving Line of Credit restrict all of the net assets of the Company's consolidated subsidiaries, which constitute all of the net assets on the Company's condensed consolidated balance sheet as of January 28, 2023, from being used to pay any dividends without prior written consent from the financial institutions party to the Revolving Line of Credit.
+The provisions of the Revolving Line of Credit restrict all of the net assets of the Company's consolidated subsidiaries, which constitute all of the net assets on the Company's condensed consolidated balance sheet as of February 3, 2024, from being used to pay any dividends without prior written consent from the financial institutions party to the Revolving Line of Credit.

-(10) Sale-Leaseback Transactions
+(8) Sale-Leaseback Transactions

-During the fiscal year ended January 28, 2023, the Company completed two sale-leaseback transactions the buildings associated to new store locations.
+During the fiscal year ended February 3, 2024, the Company did not complete any sale-leaseback transactions.
+In fiscal year 2022 the Company completed two sale-leaseback transactions the buildings associated to new store locations.
 For the sale-leaseback transaction, the Company was the owner of the building and paid all construction costs directly.
 Once construction was deemed complete and occupancy permits were obtained, the Company sold the building and rights to the constructed assets to the landlord for a predetermined amount and were written off the Company's books.
 Any remaining assets were considered leasehold improvements or property and equipment.
 The total value of tenant allowances received under these transactions during fiscal year 2022 was \$2,923.
-The Company did not have any sale-leaseback transactions during fiscal years 2021 or 2020.
+The Company did not have any sale-leaseback transactions during fiscal years 2021.

-(11) Common Stock
+(9) Common Stock